ComradDoge/DogeEU4/README.md

 1.32
 - Any Shattered changes to concentrate development turned off and now using vanilla changes instead
-- Mali and Ethiopia shattered missions will appear if you don't have Origins DLC, otherwise Origins missions will appear with some tweaks
+- Mali and Ethiopia shattered missions will appear if you don't have Origins DLC, otherwise Origins missions will appear

 General
 - Added Bosporan formable